intel-lab-lkp/linux/Documentation/trace/histogram-design.rst

-If the kernel is compiled with CONFIG_HIST_TRIGGERS_DEBUG set, an event file named 'hist_debug' will appear in each event's subdirectory.
-This file can be read at any time and will display some of the hist trigger internals described in this document.
+If the kernel is compiled with CONFIG_HIST_TRIGGERS_DEBUG set, an event file named 'hist_debug' will appear in each event's

+of the hist trigger internals described in this document.
 Specific examples and output will be described in test cases below.